 Wise do not really offer too many extras, outside of the extensive currency related services, which we have covered elsewhere.

 With extras, it very much comes down to personal taste and requirements.
-Monzo and Revolut pack their products with extras, but customers need to pay a monthly fee to access these.
+Monzo pack their products with extras, but customers need to pay a monthly fee to access these.
 Starling Bank and Wise on the other hand, have created a product that operates as one dedicated thing, rather than try to pack in extras that can be got somewhere else.
-If keeping various parts of your financial life in one place is appealing, then the feature packed offers of Monzo and Revolut could definitely be worth a look
+If keeping various parts of your financial life in one place is appealing, then the feature packed offer of Monzo could definitely be worth a look

 As with any comparison such as this, the best choice for you is down to your personal requirements.
 If you are looking for a simple, good value no-frills replacement for your existing bank account, then Starling Bank is a great choice.
-Both Monzo and Revolut pack in a lot more extras that may be very attractive, with Revolut having the added benefit of great support for other currencies.
+Monzo pack in a lot more extras that may be very attractive.
 Finally, having Wise as your main account really only makes sense for people who travel extensively or deal with a lot of other currencies, but if this is you, then it can be a great choice.

 Articles on the wiseabout.money website may contain affiliate links.
 If you click these links, we may receive compensation.
 This has no impact on our editorial and any money earned helps us to continue to provide the useful information on our site.